 With: Ann Chan, Founder and CEO of Hero Design Group, Paul-Antoine Bertin, Founder, Studio 27, Zélikha Dinga, Creative Director, Caro Diaro

-Moderated by: Nathalie Helsen, Journalist & Fashion Director, Saboto
+Moderated by: Natalie Helsen, Journalist & Fashion Director, Sabato

 Free access to talks with your fair ticket.